wp-plugins/my-custom-css/readme.txt

 = 0.8 =

-* Updated codemirror to release 3.02!
+* Updated CodeMirror to release 3.02!
 * Some little change to readme.txt (removed faq and fixed other info).

 = 0.7 =